Sleepful/socketio_example/README.md

 npm install
 npm run
 ```
-Now go to http://localhost:3000/ on multiple tabs, and see them share the same color if they are in the same room, move to a different to share the color with the clients connected to that room.
+Now go to http://localhost:3000/ on multiple tabs, and see them share the same color if they are in the same room, move to a different room to share the color with the clients connected to that room.

 ---